ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-30-serverless.markdown

 categories: jekyll Cat2
 ---

-<b> Time to move "zackweb" from existing Containerzation to AWS Serverless </b>
+<b> Time to move "zackweb" from existing docker and containerization on EC2 and K8S to AWS Serverless with S3 </b>

 In this article, I will see how to host "zackweb" as a static web application using bellow AWS serverless options:

 - S3 static webhosting

-- AWS CDK + CDN
+- AWS CDK + CloudFront

 <b> Prerequisite </b>